dsyph3r/symblog-docs/docs/extending-the-model-blog-comments.rst

 -------------------

 We can now display the comments related to each blog post.
-We begin by updating the ``CommentReposity`` with a method to retrieve the latest approved comments for a blog post.
+We begin by updating the ``CommentRepository`` with a method to retrieve the latest approved comments for a blog post.

 Comment Repository